 Whether it’s a customer-facing product or an internal tool to clean up a process, launching an application means that you’re now a certified technology company.
 It’s an exciting line to cross (scale! audience!), but there are some new responsibilities that come with the territory.

 We talk with founders and embedded teams looking to take the leap all the time.
-If you have any questions, I’d love to chat.
+If you have any questions, concerns, or just want to talk shop, I’d love to chat.